 - A. The public hearings will be held at City of Oxnard Council Chambers and/or in facilities in or adjacent to low and moderate-income neighborhoods.
 Public hearings may be scheduled during the evening to ensure the maximum attendance by residents. - B. The City shall hold a minimum of two public hearings per plan year (fiscal year).
-The purpose of the hearings is to obtain public comments, to address housing and community development needs, and to outline the development of proposed activities, to address the unmet needs of low-and moderate-income persons regarding housing, community and economic development and public services. - C. The first hearing may be held in facilities in or adjacent to low-moderate-income neighborhoods or City Council Chambers.
-The purpose of the initial hearing is to obtain the public comments on housing and community development needs, including priority nonhousing community development needs.
-This meeting is mandatory for all applicants recommended for funding.
+The purpose of the hearings is to obtain public comments, to address housing and community development needs, and to outline the development of proposed activities, to address the unmet needs of low-and moderate-income persons regarding housing, community and economic development and public services.
+Notification of public hearings shall be published in news circulars, social media outlets, and the City's websites, and published within two weeks of the public hearing date. - C. The first hearing may be held in facilities in or adjacent to low-moderate-income neighborhoods or City Council Chambers.
+The purpose of the initial hearing is to obtain the public comments on housing and community development needs, including priority non-housing community development needs.

 - D. An optional public hearing may be held to solicit public comment on activities which could be implemented to address the unmet needs identified at the first public hearing but prior to the adoption of the proposed plan by the City Council.
 The purpose of this hearing is to obtain citizens' comments on proposed activities and funding allocations. - E. The final public hearing will be held to obtain citizens' comments on proposed activities and to present the Consolidated Plan and/or the Annual Action Plan to the City Council for adoption.
 The final hearing shall be held in the City Council Chambers.
 Should an in-person meeting be infeasible, the City's meeting guidelines will be followed. - F. The hearings shall be announced in at least one newspaper of general circulation in English.
 The announcement will also appear in at least one Spanish language newspaper of general circulation.
 The hearings may also be announced as a public announcement on radio stations and/or social media, as appropriate, and announced through an informational flyer distributed/posted by Housing Authorities, public service and other organizations.
 At least one Spanish language radio station may be informed and the flyer may be prepared in Spanish.
-The announcement for the public hearings will also be e-mailed, or mailed upon request to the current list of HUD partners, subrecipients and other interested parties in the City of Oxnard.
+The announcement for the public hearings wishall also be e-mailed, or mailed upon request, to the current list of HUD partners, subrecipients and other interested parties in the City of Oxnard.